Stretching Beyond the Obvious: A Gradient-Free Framework to Unveil the Hidden Landscape of Visual Invariance: Discussion

 \section{Discussion}

 We introduced Stretch-and-Squeeze, a novel, model-agnostic framework that reconceptualizes how we probe invariance of visual representations.
-Instead of testing pre-defined transformations (e.g., affine) or imposing strict representational identity (as with metamers \cite{Feather2023-fo}), SnS discovers the actual manifold of transformations a unit tolerates by maximizing stimulus dissimilarity in a chosen representational space while preserving as much as possible the unit's activation.
-This exploration of functionally equivalent, yet representationally distinct inputs allows SnS to map a broader, potentially more ``ecologically'' relevant stretch of a unit's response manifold and its boundaries.
-The hierarchical application of SnS shows that CNN units in readout layers are not necessarily that robust to the standard transformations (scaling, translation, etc) often applied to probe invariance \cite{DiCarlo2012, Goodfellow2009,kheradpisheh2016deep,engstrom2019exploring} (Fig.~\ref{fig:fig2}).
-Rather, they strongly tolerate image changes along radically different axes of abstraction (Fig.~\ref{fig:fig3}): from low-level properties (e.g., luminance) to mid-level features (e.g., texture) and, finally, to high-level semantic variations (e.g., object pose).
+Instead of testing pre-defined transformations (e.g., affine) or imposing strict representational identity (as with metamers \citep{Feather2023-fo}), SnS discovers the actual manifold of transformations a unit tolerates by maximizing stimulus dissimilarity in a chosen representational space while preserving the target unit's activation.
+This exploration of functionally equivalent yet representationally distinct inputs allows SnS to map a broader, potentially more ``ecologically'' relevant stretch of a unit's response manifold and its boundaries.
+Compared to other approaches aimed at uncovering invariant manifolds \citep{Cadena_2018_ECCV, baroni2023learning}, SnS is distinguished by its gradient-free and model-agnostic formulation, a critical advantage for applications in neuroscience, especially in cases where reliable digital twin models are unavailable.
+Moreover, differently from these previous approaches, which have been applied to explore only the low-dimensional invariance fields of visual neurons in early processing stages (i.e, primary visual cortex), SnS operates in a highly expressive search space (i.e., the latent code space with dimension $d = 4096$), which imposes only a soft constraint on the dimensionality of the invariant manifolds.
+This allows sufficient expressivity to effectively map the complex invariant fields of high-order units, such as CNNs' readout neurons, thus characterizing the invariances of the entire model with respect to the object categories it has learned to classify.

-Our comparison of the invariant images generated for standard and robustly-trained ResNet50 extends prior work on the topic \cite{Feather2023-fo} with an innovative characterization.
-The superior semantic coherence and cross-system recognizability (by humans and other CNNs) of the invariances obtained for robust networks strongly corroborates that adversarial training sculpts representations towards human-aligned perceptual features \cite{engstrom2019adversarialrobustnesspriorlearned, gaziv2023strong, Feather2023-fo}.
-More strikingly, standard networks revealed a complex relationship between model capacity and the nature of perceived invariance (Fig.\ref{fig:fig5}c).
-While small standard models often aligned with human judgments, larger, higher-performing standard models demonstrated a surprising ability to recognize idiosyncratic invariances generated from other standard networks, even when these were less understandable to humans or robust models.
-This is possibly a result of the previously described tradeoff between accuracy and robustness \cite{tsipras2018robustness}: a model highly optimized for accuracy might learn more brittle invariances, leading to less robust representations.